EMMC-ASBL/tripper/docs/tutorial.md

   Example: `XSD.float`

-  Tripper namespaces has also additional features that make them very convinient when working with ontologies, like like [EMMO] that uses numerical IRIs.
+  Tripper namespaces has also additional features that make them very convinient when working with ontologies, like [EMMO] that uses numerical IRIs.